 This bill amends existing laws to enhance the integration of energy storage systems with net metering for renewable energy generation.
-It introduces new definitions and clarifies existing ones, particularly regarding "eligible customer-generator," which now includes provisions for energy storage systems that can be charged solely from renewable sources without impacting the one-megawatt size limit for net metering eligibility.
-The bill also transfers rulemaking authority from the Public Utilities Commission (PUC) to the Department of Energy, allowing the department to establish rules for the installation and interconnection of customer energy storage systems.
-Additionally, the PUC is authorized to set compensation terms for energy storage exports to the grid.
+It updates the definition of "eligible customer-generator" to allow for energy storage to be added to renewable generation facilities without affecting the one megawatt size limit.
+The bill also transfers certain rulemaking authority from the Public Utilities Commission (PUC) to the Department of Energy, which will now be responsible for adopting rules regarding the installation and interconnection of customer energy storage systems.
+Additionally, the PUC is authorized to set compensation terms for energy storage exports that are charged solely from renewable sources.

 Statutes affected: Introduced: 362-A:1-a, 374-H:1, 362-A:9